PoojaFirmware/CPrograms/Structure_union/linked_list/Readme.md

 8. **Convert to Doubly Linked List**: Convert the circular list into a doubly linked list.
 9. **Circular Buffer Implementation**: Implement a circular buffer using a circular list structure.

+**Note: For 2 to 3 years prepare for basic to Intermediate questions**
 ## Conclusion